 As a resident of Eaton, Colorado, you rely on the vehicle you drive more than many other drivers.
 With wide open spaces and miles of open road, having a reliable vehicle is critically important here.

 Whether you use your car, truck or SUV for the daily commute or just for fun, the number one thing you can do to keep it running right is maintain it properly.
 If you take good care of your vehicle, your vehicle will return the favor, giving you many more miles of trouble-free performance and saving you lots of money in the process.

 Oil Changes to Protect the Lifeblood of Your Vehicle

 Oil is the lifeblood of your vehicle, and it has an important job to do.
 The rapid temperature changes and steep mountain terrains of the Eaton, Colorado area can put a strain on even the best engine, so regular oil changes are more important here than just about anywhere else.

 If you cannot remember the last time you had your oil changed, it is time to bring your vehicle in and have it serviced.
 If you already have your vehicle on a regular oil change schedule, sticking to it can protect the delicate components inside your engine and extend the life of your vehicle.

 When you have your oil changed, be sure you are using the right weight oil.
 Using the proper weight oil is very important, especially in challenging areas like Eaton, Colorado.
-Talk to your mechanic about the right weight oil for your next oil change, and make sure you stay consistent in the type of oil and filter you use.
+Talk to your technician about the right weight oil for your next oil change, and make sure you stay consistent in the type of oil and filter you use.